 This module is worth 20 credits which describes how to analyse current and potential therapeutic strategies, and to assess the use of engineered antibodies and peptide vaccines for treating immunological diseases.

 This module will enable you to experience contemporary research methods by designing a research programme and performing experiments, surveys, or other research activities aimed at solving a specific biomedical problem.
 The research project is worth a total of 60 credits.
-The project will allow the student to establish the technical skills required for immunology research and for designing experiments.
-They will also be able to demonstrate the ability to write scientific texts.
-The focus of research in Immunology is in the area of Immunnomodulation, for example, studies of a variety of means of therapeutic manipulation of the immune response.
+The project will allow you to establish the technical skills required for immunology research and for designing experiments.
+You will also be able to demonstrate the ability to write scientific texts.
+The focus of research in immunology is in the area of immunnomodulation, for example, studies of a variety of means of therapeutic manipulation of the immune response.
 This is aimed particularly in the area of cancer, allergy, and infection and autoimmunity.